jrstauffer/SHINE2022/SupplementalFigures/README.md

+acoustic_flux.png: maps of acoustic flux inferred from Band 3 (3mm) and Band 6 (1.25 mm) intensity fluctuations.
+Note the correspondence between areas of low acoustic flux and ChAH's in Band 6 (reproduced from Molnar et al., 2021).

 CO_absorption.mp4: movie of the line core intensity of the IR spectrum of carbon monoxide, along with other photospheric and chromospheric dignostics.
 Note the appearance of long-lived, dark features at the boundary of the pore (using data from Stauffer et al., 2022).

 CO_epoch.pdf: an epoch analysis of the excess CO density surrounding the pore, showing the features to be long-lived (reproduced from Stauffer et al., 2022).